 I feel the need to correct any impressions you may have that I am either a victim or a decent-hearted human being.
-I’ve talked a fair amount about stalkers (both men and women) as well as head wounds and my attempt to date a gay man.
+I’ve talked a fair amount about stalkers (both men and women) as well as things like head wounds.
 On top of that, I may have confessed to loving crazy people.

 But the truth is–I am a truly terrible person, and it’s not even by accident.
 I wake up every morning looking for opportunities to victimize unwitting strangers.
 Skeptical?
 Read on for a delicious sampling of 5 terrible things I’ve done to strangers– and now, YOU CAN TOO!

 #1.
 Get Your Jollies From a Stranger’s Fear of Flying:

 On my flight from LAX to Taipei, Air China did me a favor by seating me next to one of the only other Westerners on the flight.
 While I appreciated the opportunity to sit next to Ryan– an unsuspecting lad from Arkansas– I was giddy when he confessed that this was his first international flight and he’d always been afraid of flying.